jamesfoley99/royal-mail-shopify/README.md

 ## Output

 This script will write to a CSV file called manifest_dump.csv in the data directroy called output.
-There is a dummy file showing the
+There is a dummy file showing the field names in the header row.

 ```{r}
 write_csv(manifest_dump,"data/output/manifest_dump.csv")